Browse the glossary using this index

 SSP@deafinc.org

-Funding Sources: Funded through legislation enacted by the Missouri Legislature and managed by the Missouri Commission for the Deaf and Hard of Hearing (MCDHH).
+Funding Sources: State-legislated grant, managed through the MO Commission for the Deaf & Hard of Hearing

 Preferred Terminology: SSP